Aquatic Insects of Michigan

 Erythemis Hagen, 1861 (Libellulidae) (Pondhawks) of Michigan - Identification

-Of the 8 species of this primarily Neotropical genus found north of Mexico, one widely distributed species - Erythemis simplicicollis (Say, 1839) - occurs in Michigan, most commonly in the southern half of the Lower Peninsula.
+Of the 8 species of this primarily Neotropical genus found north of Mexico, two widely distributed species - Erythemis simplicicollis (Say, 1839) and E. vesiculosa (Fabricius, 1775) - occur in Michigan, most commonly in the southern half of the Lower Peninsula.
+E. vesiculosa has just recently been recorded in Ingham County, a first record for Michigan (Craves & O'Brien 2025).
+(Records also have been recorded from Lambton Co., Ontario, Essex Co. in Ohio, and Cook Co., Illinois, so it is not surprising a record from Michigan has finally been tallied).

 Adults are moderate in size, greenish in appearance.
 Clear-winged, with a greenish face and black and green banded abdomen that fades in aging males.
 Legs are spiny.
 Nymphs are small and stocky larvae, often collected from loose, fine organic detritus in which they conceal themselves.
 Nymphs are easily distinguished from other Michigan libellulid nymphs by the decurved cerci and paraprocts, their prominently striped green and brown eyes (this striping remains noticeable in specimens preserved in alcohol for long periods of time), lack of mid-dorsal hooks and lateral spines on the abdomen, and long, spiny legs.